bbence84/semantic_kernel_copilot_demo/README.md

 ## Script and prompts you can try

-The following prompts can be checked to test the demo functionalities:
+The following prompts can be checked to test the demo functionality:
 - What are large language models? *(will do a RAG search)*
-- I would like to organize a conference *(will invoke the planner, but ask for the parameters first)*
+- I would like to organize a conference *(will invoke the planner, but the assistant will ask for the missing parameters first)*
 - I would like to organize a conference on the 25th of April, topic is about the uses of AI in log analysis and about AI avatars.
-The particpants are: Bence - bogusmail@mail.com, Máté - bogusmail2@mail.com, Liza - bogusmail3@gmail.com *(will invoke the planner)*
+The particpants are: Bence - bogusmail@mail.com, Máté - bogusmail2@mail.com, Liza - bogusmail3@gmail.com *(will create a formal plan using planner based on the cookbook)*
+- This plan looks good, but please remove the step that checks other conferences for conflicts *(also invokes the planner but the planner refines the existing plan)*
 - Save a plan *(in case it was already generated)*
-- Load a plan *(in case it was already saved)*
+- Load a plan *(loads an existing plan, in case it was already saved)*
 - Can you visualize the plan in a flow chart? *(will generate a [Mermaid Chart](https://mermaid.js.org/syntax/flowchart.html))*
 - What can you do? *(will list all plugin functions)*